 As with all interviews, video interviews take practice so don’t give yourself a hard time if it doesn’t go according to plan.
 Chalk it up to experience and remember that nobody is screened out purely based on a poor video interview performance.
 It is a test, however, and it will contribute to firms' decision making.

-Top tips for video (including Skype or Facetime) interview success from Bristows
+Top tips for video (including Skype or Zoom) interview success from Bristows

 We asked May for her top tips for doing well in video interviews.
 This is what she told us:

 - Practise!
 Either using the online practise question or by recording yourself on your laptop.
 Keep doing this until you feel comfortable to start the real interview.